What is Laser Shaft Alignment?

-What is laser shaft alignment?
+Why is laser shaft alignment so popular?

-- – The light beams are not affected by gravity.
+- The light beams are not affected by gravity

-- – Increases machinery uptime and efficiency.
+- Increases machinery uptime and efficiency

-- – Laser systems can measure both vertically and horizontally oriented machines.
+- Laser systems can measure both vertically and horizontally oriented machines

-– With time, inefficient machines will consume more energy to operate.
-Proper shaft alignment will prevent this problem.
+- With time, inefficient machines will consume more energy to operate – proper shaft alignment will prevent this problem

-– It ultimately reduces maintenance costs dramatically.
+- Reduces maintenance costs dramatically